cybertron/openstack-virtual-baremetal/doc/source/deploy/environment-index.rst

 **Description:** Enable use of routed networks, where there may be multiple separate networks connected with a router and DHCP relay.
 Do not pass any other network configuration environments after this one or they may override the changes made by this environment.
+When this environment is in use, the routed-networks-configuration environment should usually be included as well.

 Assign the Undercloud an Existing Floating IP